Frederick III of Denmark: Absolute monarchy

 In 1665, Frederick had an opportunity to repay the Netherlands for their support, by protecting the Return Fleet from the Dutch East Indies from the English navy.
 The English had blocked the English Channel, forcing the Return Fleet to sail all around the British Isles.
 The Dutch took refuge in Bergen, Norway, pursued by English warships.
 There they were protected by the fortress at the harbor, whose commander treated them as Danish allies.
 The English urged Frederick to seize the Return Fleet for himself, claiming that it was more valuable than the whole of his kingdom.
 Instead of protecting the Dutch, Frederick agreed to collaborate with the English in seizing the Return Fleet.
 But before the Danish-Norwegian fleet or word of the deal reached Bergen, the English attacked, and were defeated in the Battle of Vågen by the Dutch, supported by the fortress.

 Frederick III died at Copenhagen Castle and is interred in Roskilde Cathedral.

 Marriage and issue

 Frederick married Sophie Amalie of Brunswick-Lüneburg in Castle Glücksburg on 1 October 1643.
 The marriage had been arranged in 1640.
 Frederick was, at the time, archbishop of Bremen and not heir to the throne, and was not expected to succeed to the throne.
-The couple had the following children:
+The couple had eight children:

-Also, he had with Margarethe Pape one illegitimate son, Ulrik Frederik Gyldenløve.
+Also, he had with Margarethe von Pape one illegitimate son, Ulrik Frederik Gyldenløve.